 We will monitor the websites visited by pupils, staff, volunteers, governors and visitors (where relevant) to ensure they comply with the above.

-More information is set out in the acceptable use agreements in appendices 1 and 2.
+More information is set out in the acceptable use agreements in appendix 1.

-8. Pupils using mobile devices in school
+Pupils using mobile devices in school